 It’s a common ingredient in stir-fries, glazes and marinades, dipping sauces, and accompanying Mu-shu pancakes.

 Depending on the brand, Hoisin sauce can range from a deep reddish brown to almost black in color.
-You’ll find it in the ethnic aisle at most grocery stores.
+You’ll find it in the International section at most grocery stores.

 While fish sauce is more common in Vietnamese and Thai cooking, it is also used regionally in Chinese cuisine.
 It is made from a fermentation process of salted fish (typically, anchovies) that can take up to a couple of years.